 Molentargius Natural Park offers several activities such as bike riding along the park, bird watching and attending cultural events performed in summer usually at or after sunset.

 From the city center (Via Roma), it is only 15-20 minutes ride with the buses PQ and PF, stop “ex Ospedale Marino”, the entrance will be close in Via Palma.

-To visit Molentargius Park it is very much recommend to wear comfortable shoes and clothes.
+To visit Molentargius Park it is very much recommended to wear comfortable shoes and clothes.
 You can also bring your dog with you in the park, on a leash.
 One of the best ways to discover Molentargius Natural Park is by bicycle, and if you don’t have one, you can rent it at the entrance.
-In the good season you can visit the park by electric minibus or by boat.
+In the good season, you can visit the park by electric minibus or by boat.
 If you are interested, you can also rent a binocular for something around 1 Euro.

 Opening hours: from April to October daily 7,30 am-8,30 pm; from November to March daily 8 am-5 pm.
 Free entrance.